 - Do have patience when waiting for a flip to increase in value.
 Some easy ways to flip money aren’t fast, but the long-term success can outweigh the wait.

-Ready to start flipping your money and put it to work for you?
+Ready to learn how to flip money and put it to work for you?

-If you want to know the best way to flip money here are 9 both online and offline ideas.
+If you want to know the best way to flip money, here are 11 both online and offline ideas.

 1. Real estate flipping